Electronic-Mango/reddit-python-api/README.md

 To run the API you need to first register a Reddit app at https://old.reddit.com/prefs/apps/.
 There are two fields which need to be filled in `reddit` - `client` section in `settings.yml` based on your app - `id` and `secret`.
+Those values will be used to acquire OAuth 2.0 token from Reddit API itself.

 No other data is necessary, since the API works in `read-only` mode.